xavibenjamin/brightlycolored.org/_posts/2016-03-16-the-web-is-back.md

 ---
 title: The Web Is Back!
+date: 2016-03-16 23:33:59 -05:00
+tags:
+- design
+- development
+- site news
 subtitle: With the great layout tools we now have on the web, art direction is making a comeback.
 custom_type: post
-tags: [ design, development, site news ]
-date: '2016-03-16 23:33:59'
 ---

 Creativity on the web has been on a bit of a vacation.
 I'm not pointing fingers, I'm guilty.
 Many of us are culprits in making some pretty homogenous-looking websites.
 We played the hand we were dealt.
 Technology hadn't been very kind to us, so we ended up using grid frameworks that forced us into similar layouts.
 I don't know about you, but I got tired of hacking CSS for every project.
 Frameworks were easy.